suzaku-network/suzaku-contracts-library/README.md

 Those scripts make use of environment variables to deploy the contracts.
 See [HelperConfig.s.sol](contracts/script/Teleporter/HelperConfig.s.sol) for more details.

+### ValidatorSetManager library

+#### Contracts, libraries and interfaces

+- The [SubnetValidatorMessages](contracts/src/contracts/ValidatorSetManager/SubnetValidatorMessages.sol) library provides utility functions to encode and decode validator set update Warp messages.
+- The [ValidatorSetManager](contracts/src/contracts/ValidatorSetManager/ValidatorSetManager.sol) contract can be set as the `SubnetManager` address of a Subnet to manage a its validator set.
+It follows the [ACP-99](https://github.com/Nuttymoon/ACPs/blob/validatorsetmanager-solidity-contract/ACPs/99-validatorsetmanager-contract/README.md) standard.
+- The [IValidatorSetManager](contracts/src/interfaces/ValidatorSetManager/IValidatorSetManager.sol) interface defines the functions that a contract must implement to be a `ValidatorSetManager`.

 ## Usage

 To use the library in your project, you can install it with `forge`: